digitalscientists/eslint-config-digital-scientists-react-native/README.md

   eslint-config-digital-scientists-react-native
 ```

-Or checkout [eslint-config-digital-scientists](https://github.com/digitalscientists/eslint-config-digital-scientists) to get all these packaged togehter!
+\*\*For convenience, you can get all these configs packaged together by simpling installing [eslint-config-digital-scientists](https://github.com/digitalscientists/eslint-config-digital-scientists).

 ## Usage